GongMathProba/GongMathProba.github.io/index.md

 ## About me
 - Welcome to my homepage!
 - Currently I'm a 3rd-year Ph.D. student of [ProbabilityGroup@PKU](https://pkuprobability.com)  at School of Mathematical Sciences, Peking University.
-- I received my bachelor's degree (with an honored degree) in Mathematics (GPA ranked 1st/132) from Shandong University in 2021.
+- I received my bachelor's degree (with an honored degree) in Statistics (GPA ranked 1st/132) from Shandong University in 2021.

 ## Curriculum Vitae
 - [CV](https://GongMathProba.github.io/CV.pdf), last updated on April 1st, 2024.